 Completing the Continuum

-A loyalty card isn’t the only way to complete the knowledge continuum, though.
+To complete the knowledge continuum, you need to uncover why results are happening to make more informed business decisions.
 Tools like Introhive’s relationship intelligence automation platform passively collect relationship data in the background so you don’t have to.
 It identifies and records your firm’s network of contacts, emails, calls, meetings, social media activity, transactions, and more so you have a full understanding of your firm’s relationships and how strong they are.

 Business Intelligence is Easier to Obtain Than You Think